nitin-dominic/NR/_projects/1_project.md

 ---
 layout: page
 title: Automating development of weed prescription map using Arcpy and Python
-description: A project that uses Python with "arcpy" library in Python
+description: A project that uses Python with "arcpy" library.
 img: assets/img/pm.jpg
 importance: 1
 category: work